top of page

 2015

-In Paris, the governments of the world agreed to limit global warming to well below 2°C and to pursue efforts to limit it to 1.5°C:
+At COP21 in Paris, governments agreed to limit global warming to well below 2°C and to pursue efforts to limit it to 1.5°C:

 2022

-IPCC concludes that it is alnost inevitable that we will temporarily exceed this 1.5°C:
+IPCC concluded that it is almost inevitable that we will temporarily exceed this 1.5°C:

 2023